 In many areas of our lives, including entertainment, literature, and news reports, lawsuits have been cast in a dark light.
 America is known as the most litigious country in the world for a good reason.
 Americans are beginning to take notice.
 A Wall Street Journal article reported that 87 percent of voters polled agreed that there are “too many lawsuits filed in America.”
+But is Civil Litigation really to blame?

 Are Civil Lawsuits Frivolous Lawsuits?